-As disclosed in note 5 to the consolidated financial statements, the management of the Group estimates the amount of lifetime ECL of trade receivables individually.
-The provision rates are based on external credit ratings considering the individual debtor's historical default rate, adjusted with considerating forward-looking information that is reasonable and supportable available without undue costs or effort that are specific to each debtor.
+As disclosed in note 4 to the consolidated financial statements, the management of the Group estimates the amount of lifetime ECL of trade receivables individually.
+The provision rates are based on external credit ratings considering the individual debtor's historical default rate, adjusted with considering forward-looking information that is reasonable and supportable available without undue costs or effort that are specific to each debtor.

-As disclosed in note 30 to the consolidated financial statements, the Group had reversal of impairment loss of trade receivables, net of provision made, of approximately HK\$1,435,000 for the year ended 30 April 2019.
+As disclosed in note 32 to the consolidated financial statements, the Group had impairment loss of trade receivables, net of reversal, of approximately HK\$3,989,000 for the year ended 30 April 2020.